replicatedhq/replicated-field-labs/instruqt/support-cli/02-upload-application-license/assignment.md

 ### 2. Upload application license

-Once authenticated to kotsadm, you will be promoted to upload a license, select or drag and drop a file and click Upload.
+Once authenticated to kotsadm, you will be prompted to upload a license, select or drag and drop a file and click Upload.

 ![supportcli-kotsadm-lic-ul1](../assets/supportcli-kotsadm-lic-ul1.png)
 ![supportcli-kotsadm-lic-ul2](../assets/supportcli-kotsadm-lic-ul2.png)